Q: What stage are we at in Treaty?

 Q: What money are we getting?
 Is that all we get?

 A: In addition to land, a $150 million capital transfer has been approved as part of the land/capital transfer package with the knowledge that during Stage 5 a separate cash amount will be negotiated to purchase more land including fee simple lands.
 We will also receive transfer payments going forward, similar to other government bodies.
-Additionally, we will be negotiating Revenue Sharing on and off TSL.
+Additionally, we will be negotiating Revenue Sharing on and off Treaty Lands.

 Q: What about housing?